Rural communities often face challenges in maintaining an adequate health workforce, making it difficult to

 This guide covers recruitment and retention issues including:

-- Organizations and programs that support physician recruitment and retention
+Organizations and programs that support the recruitment and retention of healthcare professionals

-- Information on compensation, benefits, and incentives that rural facilities might offer to potential employees
+Information on compensation, benefits, and incentives that rural facilities might offer to potential

 Frequently Asked Questions